top of page

 Bilingual Spanish MHFA Trainer

 Karina is a Mental Health First Aid Instructor for Cypress, specializing in the Adult and Spanish curricula.
-She graduated from the University of California, Santa Cruz with a Bachelor of Arts in Psychology.
-During her time at UC Santa Cruz, she created the Rigoberta Menchu scholarship to financially support students at Oakes College.
-Karina believes that everyone deserves equitable access to mental health resources, and is passionate about ensuring that community members have the skills to support each other during challenging times.
+She holds a Master’s in Social Work from Columbia University and a BA in Psychology from the University of California, Santa Cruz.
+Karina believes everyone deserves equitable access to mental health resources.
+She is very passionate about ensuring community members have the skills to support each other during challenging times.

 MHFA Trainer